 [w]hile playing for the Wheat Kings, all players attend the same high school and meet with the same counsellor.
-All players are subject to a curfew and are closely monitored both in and out of school, especially as it concerns their attendance, and the club will mete out discipline. .
-Those players who finished high school but have not chosen to attend college or university must come to training sessions 6 days a week from 12:30 p.m. to 5:30 p.m. each day. . .Wheat Kings players are permitted one 2:00 a.m. weekend curfew each month. .
-Behavior is monitored by the team management and the families acting as billets.
-94
+All players are subject to a curfew and are closely monitored both in and out of school, especially as it concerns their attendance, and the club will mete out discipline...Those players who finished high school but have not chosen to attend college or university must come to training sessions 6 days a week from 12:30 p.m. to 5:30 p.m. each day...Wheat Kings players are permitted one 2:00 a.m. weekend curfew each month...Behavior is monitored by the team management and the families acting as billets.

-The Berg action describes an even greater degree of control, explaining that in addition to being told "where and when. . .to play, train, practice or workout," each night prior to sleeping all players were required to call a team coach to confirm that they were adhering to the curfew of 11:00 p.m. on non-game nights and 12:30 a.m. on game nights.95
+The Berg action describes an even greater degree of control, explaining that in addition to being told "where and when...to play, train, practice or workout," each night prior to sleeping all players were required to call a team coach to confirm that they were adhering to the curfew of 11:00 p.m. on non-game nights and 12:30 a.m. on game nights.

 The extensive every day control on the part of coaches and management is also reinforced by underlying power relations.
 In the Northwestern case, Ohr made the point that the football coaches had "control over nearly every aspect of the players' private lives by virtue of the fact that there are many rules that they must follow under threat of discipline and/or the loss of a scholarship."
 The same can be said of CHL players as it relates to their career trajectory.
-Players entering the CHL understand that any prospect of a lucrative NHL career is predominantly tied to their performance in Major Junior, and despite the reality that few will ever play an NHL game, the
+Players entering the CHL understand that any prospect of a lucrative NHL career is predominantly tied to their performance in Major Junior, and despite the reality that few will ever play an NHL game, the possibility of making it is the singular incentive that drives most.
+It is evident that with so much of a player's future tied up in the decisions of coaches and management, teams are in a position of perpetual control.
+Teams control players primarily through the allocation of playing time, and outside of certain roster restrictions and freeze periods, they generally have unfettered control to release or trade players as they wish.
+The control a team has therefore appears to extend beyond physical control to include significant psychological elements, as well.

-94 McCrimmon, supra note 43, at para.
+McCrimmon, supra note 43, at para.
 3.

-95 Berg Motion Record, supra note 18, at 544.
+&lt;sup>95 Berg Motion Record, supra note 18, at 544.